Print Friendly

 ø – (verbal base) – queh

-Some verbs in class 2 change drastically, especially verbs that end in the syllables, /hu/ and /cu/; verbs whose last consonant is /y/, /qu/, /c/, and /m/.
-Next we will see its conjugation and a few examples.
+Some Class 2 verbs change drastically, especially those ending in /hu/ and /cu/ and those whose last consonant is /y/, /qu/, /c/, or /m/.

 /hueli/ “to be able”